*Exploring open awareness*

-Freedom is in the undoing,
+but ultimately freedom is in the undoing.

-seeing the nature of what is,
+Seeing the nature of what is.

-Trying to change what is,
+trying to change what is,

 and what is is already always changing.